Sometimes observers can glean the significance of a legal issue by the lawyers who sign on to represent a party in an appellate dispute.

 When “highly competent attorneys like Paul Clement and George Hicks are interested” in presenting Lighting Ballast’s petition for writ of certiorari to the high court, it confirms that the case is a big deal, said David Skeels, a partner in Fort Worth’s Friedman Suder & Cooke who represents Lighting Ballast.

-Skeels noted that Clement is a former U.S. solicitor general who’s argued more than 70 cases before the high court and Hicks is a former law clerk for U.S. Supreme Court Chief Justice John Roberts.
+Skeels noted that Clement is a former U.S. solicitor general who’s argued more than 70 cases before the high court and Hicks is a former law clerk for U.S. Supreme Court Chief Justice John G. Roberts Jr.

 “And this went both ways.
 Appellate counsel were contacting us wanting to take the case,” Skeels said.

-Clement was presenting an argument before the high court today and couldn’t be reached for comment, according to his assistant.
-Hicks did not immediately return a call for comment.
+Clement was presenting an argument before the high court on March 25 and couldn’t be reached for comment, according to his assistant.
+Hicks did not return a call for comment.

 Steven Routh, a partner in the Washington, D.C., office of Orrick, Herrington & Sutcliffe who represents Universal Lighting Technologies, did not immediately return a call for comment.